'Bi-partite' means 'in two parts', and in the knee world usually refers to a kneecap (patella) which is in two parts - a bi-partite patella.

 What is a bi-partite patella?

-Found normally (without injury) in a small percentage of people, a true bi-partite patella usually has a big part, forming most of the patella, and a second smaller part connected to the other by strong fibrous tissue.
+Found normally (without injury) in a small percentage of people, a true bi-partite patella usually has a larger part, comprising most of the patella, and a second smaller part connected to the other by strong fibrous tissue.

 Very occasionally, a divided patella does occur as a result of injury when two pieces of a fractured (broken) patella fail to unite.
 This is correctly called a 'non-union' rather than a bi-partite patella.